metiago/metiago.github.io/_posts/2017-02-12-java-apache-camel.md

 Today we are going to implement a simple how-to, using Camel XML features to read a XML file from one directory and save it in another one.

 Save this XML below as `animal.xml` in a directory called `data/inbox` in the root folder of your Java project.
+This XML represents a list of animals with some metadata.
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <animals>